 1. Log in to the Universal CDN Control Panel at my.ucdn.com.

 2. Navigate to the My Zones tab located in the top left corner.

-3. Navigate to the Add New Zone button located in the top right corner.
+3. Navigate to the New File zone button located in the top right corner.

 4. Specify the location of your files.